test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/variables_and_datatypes.rst

   Resource file containing the definition of some test variables

-* ``libs/arguments.robot``

-  Arguments file containing the definition of some test variables

 * ``libs/testlibrary.py``

   Python based keyword library containing some test keywords to support this tutorial

+* ``variables/testvariables.py``

+  Python based variable file containing the definition of some test variables

+* ``arguments/arguments.robot``

+  Arguments file containing the definition of some test variables

 * ``tutorial-01.robot``